 - Advise elected officials and senior staff on budget and policy matters.

 Ideal candidates will have an educational background in public policy, economics, finance, business, government administration or a related area, with a demonstrated interest in public service and superior writing skills.
 Work experience or study of government operations, budgeting and policy is desirable.
-A master’s degree is strongly preferred and recent graduates are encouraged to apply.
+A master’s degree is strongly preferred.
 Experience working or volunteering with New York City agencies, labor unions, or advocacy groups is especially desirable.
 Candidates should demonstrate excellent quantitative and analytic skills, the ability to express themselves clearly and concisely both in writing and orally, and the ability to work under tight deadlines.
 Fluency with Excel is optimal.

 New York City Residency Required within 90 Days of Appointment